shivam109/Car-Dekho-Price-Prediction/README.md

 Visualization
 Machine Learning

+car_dekho_dataset.ipynb ----> This file contains the process of cleaning the unstructured excel datasets and obtaining important features.
+After combining these excel datasets and creating one comnined_dataset.
+After performing various operations, we obtained features from those datasets.

+combined_data.csv ----> This file needs to be preprocessed and visualized before training the model.

 CONCLUSION
 After trying few models we conclude that GradientBoosingRegressor outperformed other models with evaluation metrics as- Mean Absolute Error (MAE): 159292.7830515388 Mean Squared Error (MSE): 179283892377.9353 R-squared (R2): 0.8668297341589066